 - Make sure the Mimo touchscreen is connected to power correctly and uses qualified USB 3.0 cables.
-For more information, see our configuration guide.
+For more information, go to configuration guide.

 - Sometimes, this issue occurs even if the cables are set up correctly.
 So that we can investigate, file a support ticket.

-To use a different peripheral, see Set a default peripheral.
+To use a different peripheral, go to Set a default peripheral.

 If another peripheral has the default setting, you can manually set the peripheral before the meeting: